t73fde/sx/README.md

   like the `"` character itself, are escaped by the `\` character.
 * **Symbols** are sequences of printable / visible Unicode characters.
   They are typically used to bind them to values within an environment.
 Another use case is symbolic computation.
-A symbol allows to store additional values by providing an association list (a-list), a list of pairs.

 Sx supports nested lists.
 A list is delimited by parentheses: `( ... )`.
 Within a list, all values are separated by space characters, including new line.
 Lists